AusClimateService/npcp/reports/phase1/phase1_report.md

 The rationale for the cross-validation task was to avoid the impression of artificial skill by validating the bias correction methods on data that was not used for calibration.
-It also allowed for the QDC method to be directly compared to the bias correction methods, because for the calibration task the QDC method simply reproduces the original observations. cross-validation is the gold standard for weather forecast verification, because temporal synchronicity is expected between the forecast data and observations.
+It also allowed for the QDC method to be directly compared to the bias correction methods, because on the calibration task the QDC method simply reproduces the original observations. cross-validation is the gold standard for weather forecast verification, because temporal synchronicity is expected between the forecast data and observations.
 In the context of bias correction validation,